voytekio/flask/README.md

 # flask
-Simple project to test out the Flask framework.
+Simple project to try out the Flask framework.